 |Sensor||21.1MP 12.3 CMOS||18MP CMOS|

 As an all-in-one package, which has a great zoom range and produces good quality images, the Canon PowerShot SX720 HS is a nice option.
-Small with a sleek body, it can be the ideal solution for whenever you’re on the go or a lightweight camera for common use.
+Small with a sleek body, it can be the ideal solution for whenever you’re on the go.

 However, you cannot argue with the image quality, as JPEGs come out looking rich and detailed, just as long as you don’t set the ISO too high.
 Automatic shooting modes and looks are a welcome addition.

-There are other players on the market, but as an all-round package, you can’t fault the Canon for the features it provides for the money and the quick and accessible ways to produce sharp images.
+There are other players on the market, but as an all-round package, this is a great lightweight compact zoom camera for common use.
+You can’t fault the Canon for the features it provides for the money and the quick and accessible ways to produce sharp images.